rsdoiel/antenna/index.md

 - [Tech Likely](tech_likely.html), miscellanious feeds, mostly computing related, [tech_likely.txt](tech_likely.txt)
 - [Weather](weather.html), national weather information from [NOAA's](https://noaa.gov) [weather.gov](https://weather.gov) website.
 	- [weather.txt](weather.txt)
+- [Snapshots](snapshots/) aggregation in waterhose built from [snapshots/news.txt](snapshots/news.txt).
+It is very experimental and is focused on exploring Pagefind as a Personal Search Engine.

 All the feed items are responsibility of the organizations that publish the feed.
 My choice is the specific feeds I select for my aggregation.

+not run every day.

 To read more about this experiment in the [README](README.md) file.